We all have headaches—and, thus, often just accept them. But what is actually causing that pounding head? And what is it trying to tell you?

 Headaches are considered one of the most common medical complaints.
-We all experience headaches, some more frequently than others, but what’s really causing the excruciating pounding in our heads that is sometimes unbearable?
+We all experience them—some more frequently than others.

-Is it due to lack of eating, a sinus infection, stress or menstruation?
+Is it due to lack of eating, a sinus infection, stress, or menstruation?
 Many people self-diagnose the throbbing pain associated as something that can easily be fixed by taking a painkiller for relief.
-In actuality, what is your headache really trying to tell you?
+But what’s really causing the excruciating pounding in our heads that is sometimes unbearable?

-- Sleep-Related.
-Staying up too late usually has more repercussions than a case of the sleepy blues, the next morning.
+- Sleep-related.
+Staying up too late usually has more repercussions than a case of the sleepy blues the next morning.
 Generally, severe throbbing headaches can be contributed to a lack of sleep.
 Although, over-the-counter drugs offer temporary relief, Dr. Alexander Mauskop, a neurologist with the New York Headache Center, insists changing your sleeping habits is one of the best ways to alleviate a sleep-related headache.